Dr Bobby Lindsay

 Biography

-He is co-author (with Professor Stephen Bogle) of Thomson's Delictual Liability (7th ed., Bloomsbury Professional, 2025), the leading textbook on the Scots law of delict.
+He is co-author with Professor Stephen Bogle of Thomson's Delictual Liability (7th ed., Bloomsbury Professional, 2025), the standard textbook on the Scots law of delict.
 He has also co-edited the Research Handbook on International Family Law (Edward Elgar, 2024) with Professor Janeen Carruthers.

 His work on the economic delicts and vicarious liability spans both articles and edited collections, including a chapter on cross-border civil conspiracy in Hart's Economic Torts and Economic Wrongs (2021), and contributions on vicarious liability in Scotland (with Dr Mat Campbell) in Hart's Vicarious Liability in the Common Law World (2022) and the Edinburgh Law Review (2024).

-His work on defamation with Professor Stephen Bogle has been cited in the Australian courts.
-He has given evidence to the Scottish Parliament on the Bill which became the Defamation and Malicious Publications (Scotland) Act 2021.
+His work on defamation with Professor Stephen Bogle has been cited by the New South Wales District Court.
+He has given evidence to the Scottish Parliament during the passage of the Defamation and Malicious Publications (Scotland) Act 2021.
 He ensures his work remains impactful by working with Index on Censorship on their campaign to introduce anti-SLAPP (strategic litigation against public participation) measures in Scots law.

-Dr Lindsay has served on the Scottish Law Commission's Advisory Panel for its Discussion Paper on Penalty Clauses, and consulted on the delictual aspects of its Discussion Paper on Civil Remedies for Domestic Abuse.
-He serves as an examiner for the Faculty of Advocates and has held external examiner positions at several UK universities.
+Dr Lindsay has served on the Scottish Law Commission's Advisory Panel for its Discussion Paper on Penalty Clauses, and also provided expert input on the delictual aspects of its Discussion Paper on Civil Remedies for Domestic Abuse.
+He serves as an examiner for the Faculty of Advocates (the Scottish bar) and has held external examiner positions at several Scottish universities.
 He is also the Scottish case note editor for the Journal of Professional Negligence.
-At Glasgow, he is Director of Undergraduate Studies, overseeing both the Scots Law and Common Law LLB programmes.

 Research interests